-For example, in a school with 14 students with disabilities and 16 economically disadvantaged students, there are too few students in either group to be considered in Closing Gaps.
-However, if there are 25 students in the "students with disabilities/economically disadvantaged" supergroup (9 with disabilities, 11 economically disadvantaged, and 5 in both groups), then we can consider all of those students together in the supergroup.
+For example, consider a school with 14 students with disabilities, 21 English learners (EL), and 16 economically disadvantaged students.
+The school meets the group size requirement for EL students; however, there are too few SwD and ECD students for each group to be considered separately in Closing Gaps.
+However, if there are 25 students in the "SwD-ECD" supergroup (9 with disabilities, 11 economically disadvantaged, and 5 in both groups), then we can consider all of those students together in the supergroup.
 This supergroup would be compared to students statewide who are without disabilities and are not economically disadvantaged.